 In this article, explore the particulars that set apart sport climbing and traditional climbing.

 Hey!
 By the way… this page contains affiliate links.
 So if you make a purchase after clicking one at no cost to you we may earn a small commission.
 Thanks for your support!

 Sport climbing is a type of rock climbing, often referred to as “lead” climbing.

 Lead climbing involves clipping a rope into protection while ascending a route from the ground up.

 You “lead” both sport and trad climbs – but not in the same way.

 Sport climbing routes have permanent protection: a line of bolts with a set of anchors at the top, secured to the rock in advance.

-What Is Traditional Climbing
+What Is Trad Climbing

+What is trad climbing then?
 Before sport climbing rose to fame in the 1980s, most rock climbing was done using traditional methods.

 In traditional climbing (aka. trad climbing), there is no permanently affixed protection.
 Instead, the climber must carry up their own trad gear to place inside cracks, pockets, and other features in the wall.